Jacklu0831/UpSampler/README.md

 ## Background

 ### A Contemporary History Lesson
 Invented by Ian GoodFellow in [2014](https://arxiv.org/abs/1406.2661), GAN showed amazing image generative abilities from road scenes to faces.
 However, generating images out of random noise is only a fraction of its capability.
-From switching images between domains (CycleGAN) to music generation (MidiNet), the breadth of tasks GAN could take on is still being rapidly discovered.
+From switching images between domains (CycleGAN) to music generation (MidiNet), the breadth of tasks GAN could take on is still being discovered.

-<p align="center"><image src="assets/gan.png"></image></p>
+<p align="center"><image src="assets/gan.png" width="65%" height="65%"></image></p>

 Single image super resolution (SISR) can be defined as upscaling images while keeping the drop in quality to minimum, or restoring high resolution images from details obtained from low resolution images.
-Traditionally, this was done with mostly bicubic interpolation ([great video explaining bicubic spline](https://www.youtube.com/watch?v=poY_nGzEEWM)).
+Traditionally, this was done with mostly bicubic interpolation ([video: cubic spline](https://www.youtube.com/watch?v=poY_nGzEEWM)).
 However, interpolation has the tendency of making images [blurry and foggy](#Results).
-Utilizing deep learning techniques, the SRGAN learns a mapping from the low-resolution patch through a series of convolutional, fully-connected, and transposed/upsampling convolutional layers into the high-resolution patch while keeping texture/perceptual details and greatly [surpassed the performance of any traditional methods](#Results).
+Utilizing deep learning techniques, SRGAN learns a mapping from the low-resolution patch through a series of convolutional, fully-connected, and transposed/upsampling convolutional layers into the high-resolution patch while keeping texture/perceptual details and greatly [surpassed the performance of any traditional methods](#Results).
 It has applications in the fields of surveillance, forensics, medical imaging, satellite imaging, and consumer photography.
 The hereby implemented SRGAN's usage also include [image colorization and edge to photo mapping](https://arxiv.org/abs/1903.09922).

-Below is my attempt to concisely explain everything about SRGAN with some images/diagrams from the [original publish](https://arxiv.org/abs/1609.04802).
-You will realize that the model borrowed a lot of up to date techniques from various published papers, such as using residual networks and PReLU (parameterized ReLU).
+Below is my attempt to concisely explain everything about SRGAN with some images/diagrams from the [original publish](https://arxiv.org/abs/1609.04802) and [various blogs](#Resources).
+The model borrowed a lot of up to date techniques from various published papers, such as residual networks and PReLU (parameterized ReLU).

 ### Neural Network Architecture

 <p align="center"><image src="assets/architecture.png"></image></p>

+GAN is an unsupervised ML algorithm that employs supervised learning for training the discriminator (most of the time BCE).
 The high level architecture of SRGAN closely resembles the vanilla GAN architecture and is also about reaching the [Nash Equilibrium in a zero-sum game](https://www.cs.toronto.edu/~duvenaud/courses/csc2541/slides/gan-foundations.pdf) between the generator and the discriminator.
+However, this is certainly not the only form GAN can take on, check out CycleGAN where 2 generators and 2 discrimintors are needed.

 1. High resolution (HR) ground truth images get selected from the training set
 2. Low resolution (LR) images are created with bicubic downsampling